 The registration application form is attached below as is a map that can be submitted with it.
 They ask for a dotted line of where you are going to drive it!!!

 On a related subject the club's insurance will not necessarily cover you for loss, theft or damage to your cart if it is stored at the club.
-I am still negotiating to see if this can be arranged.
-However it would be wise to get it covered on your household insurance as generally the excess will be cheaper and the club will require you to pay the excess on our policy if a claim is made.
+It would be wise to get it covered on your household insurance.